Biological Responses to Radiation

 |Skin||Radionecrosis (loss of skin)||50Gy|

-Therapeutic ratio is the ratio of normal tissue tolerance to a lethal tumor dose.
-Much of conventional fractionated radiotherapy centers on attempting to optimize therapeutic ratio.
+Therapeutic ratio is an indication of how "successful" radiotherapy is likely to be when incorporating both probability of cure and probability of adverse complication.
+Much of conventional fractionated radiotherapy centers on attempting to maximize therapeutic ratio.

 Not a Premium Member?